D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 Premium SSD

 **In order to achive 99.99% SLA on a single instance VM any disk must be Premium SSD**.
-`Standard_DS4_v2` is the only option amonge those available that supports Premium SSD.
+`Standard_DS4_v2` is the only option among those available that supports Premium SSD.

 `Standard_D4_v2` & `Standard_A8_v2` **do not** support Premium SSD.